hyperledger-labs/splice/cluster/README.md

 through the following steps:

 1. Run the `publish-public-artifacts` job on CI.
 2. Make a PR to set `CHARTS_VERSION` in the `.envrc.vars` file of the corresponding cluster.
    For CILR this PR should be made against `main`.
-You can tag that commit with `[skip ci]`.
+   For production clusters (DevNet, TestNet, MainNet) this PR should be made against the respective deployment branch.
+   Note that for production clusters, the current process is to rebase the deployment branch to the release branch of the target version via force pushing (i.e., not a PR).
-3. Tag the merged commit with the tag specified in `CN_DEPLOYMENT_FLUX_REF` of the corresponding cluster, e.g., `cilr` for cilr.
+3. If the `CN_DEPLOYMENT_FLUX_REF` of the corresponding cluster (configured in the respective `.envrc.vars`) is a Git tag, e.g., `cilr` for CILR, then tag the merged commit with that tag.

 #### The operator